-An awarding body’s decision to award special consideration in vocational qualifications will be based on various factors, which may vary from learner to learner and from one assessment to another.
+An awarding body’s decision to award special consideration will be based on various factors, which may vary from learner to learner and from one assessment to another.
 These factors may include the severity of the circumstances, and the date and nature of the assessment.

 For timetabled exams or for coursework, controlled, practical or oral assessments, you apply via the special consideration online portal on Interchange.

-If a candidate has been disadvantaged by sitting the wrong paper then you will need to apply for special consideration as ‘absent’ for the paper they missed.
+If a candidate sits the wrong paper then you will need to apply for special consideration as ‘absent’ for the paper they missed.
 Approval is subject to the student certificating in the same series as the missed exam and meeting the minimum requirements for enhanced grading.
 Keep the original entry if it was correct before the wrong paper was taken.
-Do not change entries to match the wrong paper.
+Do not change the entry to match the wrong paper.
 Please do not send the wrong paper to us – keep it in an envelope in your secure storage – just in case we need to request it later.

 If a candidate leaves the exam early and you are applying for special consideration then please let us know how long they were present for, as well as the duration of the overall exam.